Team Members

 PURE Summer Student

-Delaney is a Bachelor of Health Sciences undergraduate student at the University of Calgary.
+Delaney is a Bachelor of Health Sciences student at the University of Calgary.
 She joined the Lahl lab as a summer student in May 2024.
 Within her project, she is investigating the impact of Rotavirus on neonatal mucosal immunity within the gut microenvironment.
 In her free time, Delaney enjoys reading and exploring the outdoors.